Canadian Pacific Royal Hudson: Excursions

 One Royal Hudson, No. 2860, was later used in excursion service.
 A class H1e Royal Hudson, it was built for the CPR by MLW in June 1940.
-It was the first locomotive of five to be built new as Royal Hudson and delivered with painted cast-brass crowns affixed to its skirts.
-Between 1940 and 1956 it hauled transcontinental passenger trains between Revelstoke and Vancouver.
-It was damaged in a derailment outside of Vancouver in 1956, but by 1957 it had been refurbished and was transferred to Winnipeg for prairie service.
-It was withdrawn from service in May 1959 and sat on the scrap line for five years.
-It was sold to the Vancouver Railway Museum Association in 1964.
-However, the association was unable to find a place to display the locomotive and it remained in storage at the Drake Street shops in Vancouver.
-Once again the locomotive faced the risk of being scrapped, but she was sold to Joe W. Hussey in 1970.
+It was the first locomotive of five to be built new as a Royal Hudson and delivered with painted cast-brass crowns affixed to its skirts.
+Between 1940 and 1956, it hauled transcontinental passenger trains between Revelstoke and Vancouver.
+It was damaged in a derailment outside Vancouver in 1956, but by 1957, it had been refurbished and was transferred to Winnipeg for prairie service.
+It was withdrawn from service in May 1959, and sat on the scrap line for five years.
+She was sold to the Vancouver Railway Museum Association in 1964.
+However, the association was unable to find a place to display the locomotive, and it remained in storage at the Drake Street shops in Vancouver.
+Once again, the locomotive faced the risk of being scrapped, but she then was sold to Joe W. Hussey in 1970.

-In 1973 Hussey sold 2860 to the British Columbia government.
-The locomotive was restored by Robert E. Swanson's Railway Appliance Research Ltd. team and the staff of the CPR Drake Street Roundhouse shops beginning on 25 November 1973 and then operated by the British Columbia Department of Travel Industry with the cooperation of the British Columbia Railway.
-The BCR commenced a Royal Hudson excursion service between North Vancouver and Squamish on 20 June 1974.
+In 1973, Hussey sold No. 2860 to the British Columbia government.
+The locomotive was restored by Robert E. Swanson's Railway Appliance Research Ltd. team and the staff of the CPR's Drake Street Roundhouse shops beginning on November 25, 1973, and then operated by the British Columbia Department of Travel Industry with the cooperation of the British Columbia Railway.
+The BCR commenced a Royal Hudson steam excursion service between North Vancouver and Squamish on June 20, 1974.
 By the end of the 1974 tourist season, 47,295 passengers had been carried and the excursion was deemed successful.
 It was the only regularly scheduled steam excursion over mainline trackage in North America.
 The excursion operated between May and October, from Wednesday through Saturday.
-It also travelled North America in the late 1970s as a promotion for BC tourism.
-It quickly became one of British Columbia's main tourist attractions and an icon of Canadian steam power.
+The 2860 also travelled North America in the late 1970s as a promotion for BC tourism.
+She quickly became one of British Columbia's main tourist attractions and an icon of Canadian steam power.